kaylee-stewart/Medicare-Preventive-Visit-Pricing-for-2022-Analysis/README.md

 # Analysis of Medicare Preventive Visit Pricing for 2022

- 2022 Medicare preventive medicine visit pricing for new patients

 ## Overview ##
 In this project I analyzed Medicare pricing data for preventive medicine visits for new patients in 2022.
 I was interested in how this pricing would vary across states given Medicare adjusts its fee schedule based on practice costs in a geographic area.